 It helped that my old spring wreath that I created a few years ago was in shambles.
-I didn’t store it correctly and the flowers were all bent out of shape, while others were completely ripped off.
+I didn’t store it correctly, and the flowers were all bent out of shape, while others were completely ripped off.
 It was time for a new wreath, and this spring pinecone flower wreath was just what I wanted.
 Since I had the supplies at home already, this didn’t cost me anything at all to make, and I have to say that it turned out really well.
-I do plan on recreating it with the left over pinecones for my neighbor, but plan on purchasing brighter color paint instead of using spray paint, which to be honest is so much easier.
-So without further ado, lets get into how you too can recreate this.
+I do plan on recreating it with the left over pinecones for my neighbor, but I plan on purchasing brighter colored paint instead of using spray paint, which to be honest, is so much easier.
+So without further ado, let’s get into how you too can recreate this.

-(I’ve since updated this post with an extra step and new photos since the original was made.
-My neighbor loved it so much, I gave it to her and decided to recreate a new one with much vibrant colors.)
+I’ve since updated this post with an extra step and new photos since the original was made.
+My neighbor loved it so much, I gave it to her and decided to recreate a new one with much more vibrant colors.

 Here’s what you’ll need:

 Paint of various colors including yellow (the brighter the better.
 You can either use spray paint or regular paint to paint your pinecones.)

 Floral stem so you can reuse the leaves

 Protective layer to protect your surface from the paint